-BREEAM is the Building Research Establishment Environmental Assessment Method for buildings.
-It sets the standard for best practice in sustainable design and has become the de facto measure used to describe a building's environmental performance.
+BREEAM is the Building Research Establishment Environmental Assessment Method for buildings and large scale developments.
+It sets the standard for best practice in sustainable design and has become the de facto measure used to describe environmental performance of buildings and communities.

 BREEAM can be used to assess any type of building anywhere in the world.
-Standard schemes have been developed for the most popular building types e.g. offices, retail developments, education, healthcare buildings etc. BREEAM Bespoke and BREEAM International Bespoke (part of the BREEAM Other Buildings family of schemes) can be used to assess building types that are 'non-standard', i.e. bespoke projects or buildings limited in the number that are likely to be developed.
+Standard schemes have been developed for many building types e.g. offices, retail developments, industrial buildings etc. BREEAM UK also has standard schemes that have been tailored with input from key stakeholders/clients in the UK such as healthcare, prisons and other non-standard building types.
+‘Bespoke’ criteria can be used to assess building types that do not fall into the scope of the standard schemes available.

-BREEAM is used to assess buildings in many countries around the world.
-In several countries (e.g. UK, Netherlands, Spain) National Scheme Operators operate country specific versions of BREEAM.
-Where there is no National Scheme Operator BREEAM Europe Commercial (applicable to retail, office and industrial buildings only) or BREEAM International Bespoke is used.
+BREEAM is used to assess buildings and large scale developments in many countries around the world.
+In several countries (e.g. UK, Netherlands, Spain, Germany, Norway, Sweden) National Scheme Operators operate country specific versions of BREEAM.
+Where there is no National Scheme Operator BREEAM International New Construction is used for new developments.
+Major Refurbishment and Fit-Out projects can also be assessed using BREEAM Europe Commercial or BREEAM International Bespoke.

 The BREEAM Extranet is an online portal used by licensed BREEAM Assessors to access all relevant BREEAM tools and documents.

 The BREEAM Extranet is only available to qualified and licensed Assessors.